A British Columbia road trip is one of the best driving itineraries you can take in Canada.

 Not only does British Columbia have an incredibly beautiful coastal region, but it’s also home to the rocky mountains, glaciers, wineries, forests, ski resorts, festivals, and some of the friendliest, most laid-back people in the country.

 I’ve been to, and road tripped through, British Columbia (BC) loads of times.
-As a Canadian, this is one of my most favorite provinces and one of the best road trip destinations in Canada!
+As a Canadian, this is one of my favorite provinces and one of the best road trip destinations in Canada!

 British Columbia Road Trip (7 Day Itinerary)